Jason-CKY/DeepRL-pytorch/README.md

 </table>

 ## VAE network
 VAE network needs to be pretrained on the environment's images before being used on the RL algorithm.
-The data generation and training code are provided at (VAE/)[VAE/README.md]
+The data generation and training code are provided at [VAE directory](VAE/README.md)

 ## Comparison of results in PyBullet Environments
 <table>